Best Toddler Snacks

 Toddlerhood is an adventurous time for your little one.
 All the walking, running, climbing and playing they’re learning to do keeps their little bodies busy, and to make sure they’re properly fueled, pediatricians recommend toddlers eat three meals and two to three snacks per day, on average.

 Just like the full-sized meals you give your toddler, their snacks should be nutrient-dense.
 Think of each snack time as a mini meal—plenty of vitamins and minerals, not just empty calories.
-And whether you go for store bought snacks or homemade, there are a ton of healthy options so your little one can experience a wide variety.

-When looking for healthy snack ideas for your toddler, there are a three important things to keep in mind:
+When looking for quick, healthy snack ideas for your toddler, there are a three important things to keep in mind:

 • Choking hazards.
 Until your toddler’s molars have come in and they’ve mastered the jaw movements needed for chewing (sometimes not until they’re three or four years old), avoid foods that are: